Shopify vs Amazon: Which Platform Should UK Fashion Brands Choose?

 Press / PRTimeSlowVery highHigh

 The traffic challenge on Shopify is real.
-It is also solvable — and the solution (building owned channels: email list, social following, press relationships) creates brand assets that compound in value over time.
+It’s also solvable, and the solution (building owned channels: email list, social following, press relationships) creates brand assets that compound in value over time.

 An Amazon listing that drives traffic today drives the same traffic in three years, with no brand equity accumulation.
 An email list of 5,000 engaged customers acquired over two years on Shopify is a commercial asset with measurable and growing value.

 “We advise every startup brand to treat their first 12 months on Shopify as audience-building, not just revenue generation.
-The brands that understand this consistently outperform those who optimise purely for first-year sales — because they are building something Amazon cannot replicate.” — Silk Routes Manufacturing Team
+The brands that understand this consistently outperform those who optimise purely for first-year sales, because they’re building something Amazon cannot replicate.” — Silk Routes Manufacturing Team

 Amazon’s Genuine Advantages: When It Makes Sense

-We do not say Amazon is wrong for clothing brands.
-We say it is wrong as a primary launch channel for most clothing startups.
+We don’t say Amazon is wrong for clothing brands.
+We say it’s wrong as a primary launch channel for most clothing startups.
 As a secondary or growth channel, it has specific advantages worth understanding.

 Established customer trust: Amazon’s returns policy and purchase protection are well understood by UK consumers.
-A buyer uncertain about a new brand is more likely to purchase via Amazon than via an unknown brand’s website — because the risk feels lower.
-For brands trying to reach risk-averse customers, Amazon reduces purchase friction.
+A buyer uncertain about a new brand is more likely to purchase via Amazon than via an unknown brand’s website, because the risk feels lower.

 FBA logistics: Amazon’s fulfilment network handles storage, picking, packing, shipping, and returns.
 For a brand without a 3PL relationship or self-fulfilment capability, FBA removes logistics infrastructure as a barrier.

-According to McKinsey’s State of Fashion research, fashion brands that use Amazon as a secondary channel — capturing demand-driven search traffic while building brand relationships on owned channels — achieve stronger combined unit economics than single-channel brands in either direction.
+Fashion brands that use Amazon as a secondary channel — capturing demand-driven search traffic while building brand relationships on owned channels — tend to see stronger combined unit economics than brands relying on either channel alone.

-The correct framing is not Shopify vs Amazon.
-It is: Shopify first, Amazon later — when the brand has an established identity, a customer base, and the operational capacity to manage a second channel without cannibalising the first.
+The correct framing isn’t Shopify vs Amazon.
+It’s: Shopify first, Amazon later, when the brand has an established identity, a customer base, and the operational capacity to manage a second channel without cannibalising the first.

 The Intellectual Property and Brand Risk on Amazon

-We are direct about this because it is the issue most guides understate.
+We’re direct about this because it’s the issue most guides understate.

-Amazon’s marketplace creates specific IP risks for clothing brands that are not present on Shopify.
-Understanding them before listing is not optional.
+Amazon’s marketplace creates specific IP risks for clothing brands that aren’t present on Shopify.
+Understanding them before listing isn’t optional.

-Under UK intellectual property law, a registered trademark provides the strongest protection against counterfeit listings and gives Amazon’s Brand Registry the authority to remove inauthentic sellers.
-Filing a UK trademark application in Class 25 (clothing) before listing on Amazon is not optional — it is the minimum IP protection required to defend a successful listing.
+A registered UK trademark provides the strongest protection against counterfeit listings and gives Amazon’s Brand Registry the authority to remove inauthentic sellers.
+Filing a UK trademark application in Class 25 (clothing) before listing on Amazon isn’t optional, it’s the minimum IP protection required to defend a successful listing.
+The UKIPO filing fee is £205 for one class online (current from 1 April 2026) — the cheapest insurance a clothing brand can buy against the most common Amazon risk.

 Our guide to low MOQ and private label clothing manufacturers UK covers how private label production — product designed and made specifically for your brand — creates the product differentiation that makes counterfeiting less commercially attractive and harder to replicate.